-- 1. Based on the External Review schedule in this Handbook, each year the Office of the DOF/VPAA will notify those departments/programs/units scheduled for external review the following year.
-In the fall semester of the review year, the DOF/VPAA or ADOF will request a list of suggested members of external review panels, and a set of issues and mutual concerns to be addressed in the review.
+- 1. Based on the Self-Study and External Review schedule in this Handbook, each year the Office of the DOF/VPAA will notify those departments/programs/units scheduled for a self-study and external review the following year.
+In the fall semester of the self-study and review year, the DOF/VPAA or ADOF will request a list of suggested members of external review panels, and a set of issues and mutual concerns to be addressed in the review.
 In preparing the list of suggested reviewers, chairs and directors should seek well-qualified individuals, preferably from institutions or programs similar to our own and, where possible, from the northeastern United States.
 Teams will normally consist of three individuals with diverse specializations.
 Team members will receive a modest honorarium.
 Following approval of the reviewers by the DOF/VPAA Office, C/PDs should promptly contact reviewers to invite them to participate and to set the dates for the visit; teams may visit at any convenient time during the year (See Section B below Review Timetable and Details).
-Copies of the reviewers' CVs should be sent to Terri Mariani in the DOF/VPAA Office. - 2.
+Copies of the reviewers' CVs should be sent to Nora Graubard in the DOF/VPAA Office. - 2.
 The self-study should be completed and sent to the DOF/VPAA and the ADOF for review at least four weeks prior to forwarding it to the external evaluators.
 Evaluators should receive the self-study no later than two weeks prior to their visit.
+The self-study counts as the assessment report for that academic year (year 10 of the review cycle).
+If the external review is in the academic year after the self-study, only the self-study year is exempt from completing an assessment report.
 The self-study should address the following areas or questions: